 His success led to the construction of Carter Stadium, which opened near the North Carolina State Fairgrounds in 1966.
 Thirty-three years later, the school partnered with the City of Raleigh, the State of North Carolina and the NHL's Carolina Hurricanes hockey club to build the state-of-the-art PNC Arena, an arena with a capacity for nearly 20,000 fans for college basketball.

 NC State athletes have won 29 individual NCAA and AIAW national champions: 10 in men's and women's outdoor track and field, seven in swimming, five in women's cross country, five in wrestling, one in platform diving and one in men's golf.
 The school has produced Olympic champions in swimming and dominated the sports of men's and women's cross country like no other in the ACC.

 The nicknames have changed over the years, with the school's athletics teams being called the Farmer & Mechanics, the Aggies, the Techs and the Red Terrors.
 In 1921, a disgruntled football fan wrote in the school paper that the school's football players "acted like a wolfpack," and would never be a winner.
 The name stuck to the football team for a quarter century and was eventually adopted by all athletics teams in 1947.

-Beginning in 2000, NC State made a commitment to upgrading its facilities, including the RBC Center, the home for men's basketball; Carter-Finley Stadium for football; Reynolds Coliseum for women's basketball, gymnastics, volleyball and wrestling; Doak Field for baseball and the Isenhour Tennis Center.
+Beginning in 2000, NC State made a commitment to upgrading its facilities, including the PNC Arena, the home for men's basketball; Carter-Finley Stadium for football; Reynolds Coliseum for women's basketball, gymnastics, volleyball and wrestling; Doak Field for baseball and the Isenhour Tennis Center.
 NC State has also added the Dail Soccer Field and Dail Softball Stadium, both on-campus facilities.